ICPC-TUM/website/content/icpc/during.md

 Right at the beginning of the contest, everybody is shooting for the low-hanging fruit.
 Almost always there are one or two very simple problems that can be solved in a few lines of code.
 You just have to find them.
-For that, it has proven helpful that you divide the problem set into parts and at the start, everybody reads his assigned part of the problem set.
+For that, it has proven helpful to divide he problem set into parts s.t. at the start everybody reads his assigned segment of the problem set.

 To give your teammates an idea of what you read, you could create an overview sheet that contains the following (or more) information per problem:
-    - Topic (for example: Shortest Paths, Number Theory, etc)
+    - Topic (for example: Shortest Paths, Number Theory, etc.)
     - Estimated difficulty of solving the problem (on a scale of 1-10, how hard is coming up with a solution)
     - Estimated difficulty of implementing the solution (on a scale of 1-10, how hard is coding the solution)

 You could also include a column that contains a flag if you solved that problem to document your progress.
-(Also the feeling to check a program of that you worked hard on is just great.)
+(Also the feeling to check off a program of that you worked hard on is just great.)

 ## Choosing a problem to solve